 Calcei not Caliga.
 A Roman civilian shoe (Caliga) and slippers were made of softened leather.
 By contrast, soldiers wore a hybrid shoe (Calcei) that resembled a combination boot+sandal.
 There were abundant straps for fit adjustments.
 The sole of the “boot” was made of layered leather for holding metal shards or hobnails.
 These battle cleats were an offensive and defensive weapon.

 Symbolically, there is a dual meaning to the Shoes of Peace in Paul’s armament.
-The Shoes of Peace testify to the defensive readiness and re-assurance of believers during daily, spiritual combat.
+The Shoes of Peace testify to the defensive tactic of believers to stand their ground in spiritual combat.
 Jesus said, “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
-(Jn 14:27, NIV) Besides this defensive confidence in a believer’s mind and heart, the Shoes also suggest the offensive advance of spiritual soldiers to bring the peace of Good News to others.
+(Jn 14:27, NIV) Besides defense, the Shoes of Peace also suggest the offensive tactic of believers to advance the Gospel of salvation.
 Paul’s “Shoes” capture Isaiah’s image, “How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, “Your God reigns!””
 (Is 52:7, NIV)

 God’s peace is a trademark that He places on His believer.
 Peace is a “Fruit of the Spirit”.
 To the Galatians, Paul wrote,“But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”
 (Gal 5:22, NIV) A spiritual soldier has peace, within and without, even in the midst of heated combat.
 He is “at peace” and he brings comfort and confident assurance to those around him.
 “He (Jesus) came and preached peace to you who were far away and peace to those who were near.”
 (Eph 2:17)